cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 ### WMT Settings

-To enable or disable **Website monitoring**, use the following slider.
+To enable or disable **Website Monitoring**, use the following slider.

 ![](/images/WebsiteMonitoringSlider.png)

 * **Email to send daily report** - all email notifications will be sent to this email address

-* **Check every X minutes** - this is a period in minutes between requests to the same domain.
+* **Check every X minutes** - a period in minutes between requests to the same domain
-* **Time allowed for response** - if there is no answer from the website for this period of time, the Website Monitoring tool will regard this behaviour as the `HTTP 408` error.
+* **Time allowed for response** - if there is no answer from the website for this period of time, the Website Monitoring tool will regard this behavior as the `HTTP 408` error
 * **Enable summary notifications** - turn on/off summary daily email report notifications
 * **Enable alert notifications** - turn on/off immediate alert email notifications
-* **Domains and URLs Ignore List** - domains and URLs that will not be requested and displayed in reports, supported formats: `example.com, http://example.com`
+* **Domains and URLs Ignore List** - domains and URLs that will not be requested and displayed in reports; supported formats: `example.com, http://example.com`

 ### WMT CLI